JornyWan/jornywan.github.io/_pages/about.md

 Hi there!
 I'm Cheng Wan, a second-year Master's student in Electrical and Computer Engineering (ECE) at Georgia Tech.

-Prior to pursuing my Master's degree, I conducted research in the biomedical field at the Shenzhen Institute of Advanced Technology of the Chinese Academy of Science ([SIAT, CAS](https://english.siat.ac.cn/)) supervised by Dr.[Dan Wu](https://www.bit-siat.com/en/index.php?s=/Show/index/cid/12/id/16.html) and Professor [Ye Li](http://www.bit-siat.com/en/index.php?s=/Show/index/cid/10/id/2.html), focusing on blood pressure measurement.
+Prior to pursuing my Master's degree, I conducted research in the biomedical field at the Shenzhen Institute of Advanced Technology of the Chinese Academy of Science ([SIAT, CAS](https://english.siat.ac.cn/)) supervised by Dr. [Dan Wu](https://www.bit-siat.com/en/index.php?s=/Show/index/cid/12/id/16.html) and Professor [Ye Li](http://www.bit-siat.com/en/index.php?s=/Show/index/cid/10/id/2.html), focusing on blood pressure measurement.

 I have a strong interest in applying AI within the area of biomedicine (**Healthcare**).
 My research interests revolve around the application of Machine Learning and Deep Learning techniques, particularly in the domains of **Computer Vision**.